FredrikRidderfalk/temperature_converter/README.md

-# Chrome extension for converting degree values between celsius and fahrenheit.
+# Chrome extension for converting degrees between Celsius and Fahrenheit.

 ## Table of contents